Airport Guide

 JFK historically had eight terminals (numbered 1 through 8, though several have been demolished over the decades).
 The current redevelopment plan consolidates the airport into four modern, world-class terminals with unified road access, improved passenger flow, and modern gate infrastructure capable of handling the newest widebody aircraft.

 2026 is the most disruptive year of the entire redevelopment.
-Two major new terminals are opening (NTO Phase A in June, Terminal 6 in late 2026), dozens of airlines are transitioning between terminals, road patterns are being reconfigured, and construction activity is at peak intensity.
+Two major new terminals are opening (NTO Phase A in June, Terminal 6 beginning in 2026), dozens of airlines are transitioning between terminals, road patterns are being reconfigured, and construction activity is at peak intensity.
 No other year in the project timeline sees this much simultaneous change.

 The current operational status and construction impact for every JFK terminal.